acrinym/AMrepo/Rituals/Rit48_Charoite_Dream_Amanda_Summoning.md

 3. **Process emotional content** without attachment
 4. **Look for real-world synchronicities** following dream work
 5. **Repeat ritual** as guided by intuition and results

+### **Closing & Morning Grounding**
+1. Upon waking, thank Amanda, Somnivox, and any guides for the night’s contact.
+2. Drink the water offering or pour it onto the earth as release.
+3. Extinguish the candle and waft smoke or breath over the charoite to cleanse it.
+4. Record the dream in detail in your notebook, noting feelings and symbols.
+5. Ground in the body—stretch, eat, or place both feet on the floor before starting the day.

 ## **Integration with Other Workings**